San Antonio 1972 chess tournament: The tournament

-As a Category XII event (average rating of 2539), the San Antonio Church's Fried Chicken Inc. First International Chess Tournament was strong enough to be regarded at the time the most important chess competition to be held in American soil since New York 1924 (which attracted at the time elite players like Emanuel Lasker, Alexander Alekhine, José Raul Capablanca, Frank Marshall and Richard Réti, among many others).
-Newly crowned world champion Fischer and deposed champion Spassky were also invited, but declined entry.
+As a Category XII event (average rating of 2539), the San Antonio Church's Fried Chicken Inc. First International Chess Tournament was strong enough to be regarded at the time the most important chess competition to be held on American soil since New York 1924.
+Newly-crowned world champion Bobby Fischer and former champion Boris Spassky were also invited, but declined.

-The competition was held at the Hilton Palacio del Rio, where all the players also stayed.
+The competition was held at the Hilton Palacio del Rio, where the players also stayed.
 An open tournament was held alongside the main event, attracting 113 players.
-British player, arbiter and chess author Harry Golombek was charged with tournament direction.
+Harry Golombek was the tournament director.

-A three-way tie between Tigran Petrosian, Lajos Portisch and Anatoly Karpov (all 10½ / 15), the tournament result confirmed both the favoritism of ex-world champion Petrosian and the expectations on some of the players from the new generation, specially Karpov, who would become world champion himself only three years later.
+The three-way tie for first place among Petrosian, Portisch and Karpov (all with 10½ /15), confirmed the pre-tournament prediction for Petrosian, Portisch's status as a top 10 player, and the arrival of Karpov at the elite level.